Anonymous living, can it be done?

 Anonymity

-According to the report, 59 percent of internet users in the United States feel that totally concealing one’s identity online is impossible.
-While some people take basic precautions to protect their anonymity, such as erasing their browsing history, many users who claim to cherish anonymity aren’t actually doing so.
+According to the report, 59 percent of internet users in the United States feel that concealing one’s identity online is impossible.
+While some people take basic precautions to protect their anonymity, such as erasing their browsing history, many users who claim to cherish anonymity aren’t doing so.

 Maybe it’s more of societal warming of previously rigid attitudes.
 For the first time, I recall going online.
-It was the 1990s, and I was working on my father’s computer at the time with my new identity.
-In those days, internet service providers went to tremendous pains to prevent customers from disclosing even the most basic information in their public profiles, such as their first name, city, or gender.
+It was the 1990s, and I was working on my father’s computer with my new identity.

 Personal Information

-Personal information is easily and massively disseminated across the internet, frequently without our consent: geotagged selfies of ourselves and loved ones on Instagram.
-Despite the fact that the victim of their harassment might click on their real names and genuine images to see who they really are, social media users are engaged in political spats and nasty remarks.
-People often regard the internet as a kind of fictitious world with no real limits, a place not to be taken seriously – John Suler
+Even though the victims of their harassment might click on their real names and genuine images to see who they are, social media users engage in political spats and nasty remarks.
+People often regard the internet as a fictitious world with no natural limits, a place not to be taken seriously—John Suler.

 People’s comfort with the internet has developed to the point where information sharing can be thoughtless or reckless in just a few short years.
-Call it privacy weariness, but as our reliance on smartphones and social media has grown, some of us have developed a somewhat lax attitude toward remaining completely anonymous.
+Call it privacy weariness, but as our reliance on smartphones and social media has grown, some have developed a somewhat lax attitude toward remaining completely anonymous.

-But what if you’re one of those people who avoid Facebook even with a new identity, doesn’t use social media, and goes to great measures to leave a little digital footprint?
+But what if you’re one of those people who avoid Facebook even with a new identity, doesn’t use social media, and goes to extraordinary measures to leave a little digital footprint?
 Sorry, your privacy is in jeopardy, as well.

 Off-grid living isn’t a viable option.

-While not having a Facebook profile is a smart method to disengage, there are still ways for others to figure out who you are.
-According to Paul Ohm, a law professor at Georgetown University in Washington, DC, there’s “intentional anonymity” and “inferential anonymity,” with the former referring to the data that a Google-savvy sleuth can “infer” from you online – that is, dig up loads of personal information about you based on a single fact.
+According to Paul Ohm, a law professor at Georgetown University in Washington, DC, there’s “intentional anonymity” and “inferential anonymity,” with the former referring to the data that a Google-savvy sleuth can “infer” from you online, that is, dig up loads of personal information about you based on a single fact.

 On gaining ultimate anonymity in 2022, Ohm says, “It’s becoming increasingly evident that it’s a losing game.”
 “If someone knows something about you, they can probably find out more about you, and they can do it much more successfully than they have in the past.”